 With the scope to provide both analytical services plus farm and cropping consultancy services, Richard Austin Agriculture became well known for managing numerous large farming enterprises and is credited with the introduction of commercially grown Maris Piper potatoes to Lincolnshire.
 This variety still dominates the planted area annually, today.

-The company continues to expand, and in April 2011, Dr John Keer joined the Richard Austin Agriculture team, bringing 30 years of professional experience and input into the agricultural industry to our company.
-John was first trained in the analysis of soil samples for PCN content by The Ministry of Agriculture Fisheries and Food in 1985 and has subsequently analysed over 100,000 soil samples from all parts of the UK.
-Today, John specialises in potato and field vegetable efficacy trials, agronomy advice and training and product development trials for leading agrochemical companies.
-John also plays a key role in developing and expanding the services available within the Richard Austin Agriculture laboratory, and works directly with the laboratory analytical team to guarantee that the best possible standards of soil analysis are being delivered to our customers with every sample analysed.
+In 2011, Dr. John Keer joined the Richard Austin Agriculture team, bringing 30 years of professional experience and input into the agricultural industry to our company.
+John was first trained in the analysis of soil samples for PCN content by The Ministry of Agriculture Fisheries and Food (MAFF) in 1985 and has subsequently analysed over 100,000 soil samples from all parts of the UK.
+As our technical manager, John continues to enhance and develop the services available through our laboratory and works closely with the analytical team to guarantee that the best possible standards of soil analysis are being delivered to our customers with every sample analysed.